 RC Trustees Limited may be appointed as the Independent Trustee of the scheme and will hold the assets of the Scheme jointly.
+This is a separate service offering.

 The Scheme Administrator

 RC Administration Limited acts as the Scheme Administrator.
 RC Administration is recognised by HMRC as having pensions